DevSecNinja/terraform-azurerm-compute/readme.md

 ## 📝 Note

-After I built this module, I discovered that there is also a [nice module created by the Azure team](https://github.com/Azure/terraform-azurerm-compute).
+After I built this module, I discovered that there is also a [nice module created by the Azure team](https://github.com/Azure/terraform-azurerm-compute) which is officially supported by Microsoft.
+You might want to start with that one first.

 ## 🤝 Contributions